 Many of these dementia therapies have been helping seniors of all types improve their dementia symptoms and improve their quality of life.
 While some of these therapies are administered in medical facilities, others can be done right in a senior's assisted living facility.
 Depending on the type of dementia and even the cause of dementia, different therapies may work best.

 Many times, putting seniors in the right environment can go a long way in helping to lessen the severity of their dementia.
-Caregivers and assisted living facilities alike can make an effort to create a safe and supportive environment for those living with dementia.
+Caregivers and senior living communities can create a safe and supportive environment for those living with dementia.

-There are actually some forms of therapies that can be used to help lessen the severity of dementia.
+There are several therapies that can be used to help lessen the severity of dementia.
 Many individuals with dementia will work with an occupational therapist to work on tactics to prevent falls and accidents and manage behavior.
 Many times, seniors will start this type of therapy in the early stages of their dementia to prevent serious issues and accidents from happening once their dementia progresses.

 For individuals with dementia who get easily agitated, music therapy has been a powerful tool used to help calm dementia patients and help them get on normal sleep cycles.
 Many music therapists can also help those with dementia recall certain memories, using music and sounds.
 Art therapy is another tactic that is used to help improve the mood and behavior of those with dementia, while studies on pet therapy have found that animals can help improve mood while helping those with dementia create a schedule they can easily adhere to.
 This is something that has been shown to improve memory function in those with Alzheimer's and dementia.

 Some individuals prefer to take a more holistic approach to treat dementia, as these approaches typically don't come with as many side effects as other treatments.
 Although these approaches are relatively safe and natural, some remedies can interfere with other medications.
 It is always best to address a treatment plan with a medical professional before starting a vitamin or supplement.